It’s no doubt that the wide receiver is perhaps one of the most popular positions on the pitch.

 Fitness is everything as a wide receiver.
 Fatigue will cause you to make errors, and as soon as you become tired, you might lose a yar that could have helped you make that all-important touchdown pass.

-It’s all about thinking clearly under pressure and when you’re out of breath!
+It’s all about thinking clearly under pressure, even when you’re out of breath!

 When moving at high speed, your ability to catch footballs is significantly reduced compared to when you’re standing still.